impeccable-taste/impeccable-taste.github.io/_posts/2025/2025-10-23/2025-10-23-00-best-wishes-to-all.md

     path: "best-wishes-to-all.png"
 ---
 {% include spooktober-2025.html %}
 <span class="reviewsection">Premise:</span> This girl who's studying to become a nurse is visiting her grandparents.
-She hasn't visited for a few years now, her parents and little brother are not arriving until a couple of days after and she's feeling a bit awkward about it because when she was little she used to have nightmares about this room by the end of the corridor which was always locked.
-When she gets there, although her grandparents clearly love her and are really concerned about her happiness, you can tell something's off.<br/>
+She hasn't been there for a few years now, her parents and little brother are not arriving until a couple of days after and she's feeling a bit awkward about it because when she was little she used to have nightmares about this room by the end of the corridor which was always locked.
+When she gets there, although her grandparents clearly love her and are really concerned about her happiness, you can tell something's off.
+Like, seriously off.<br/>
-<span class="reviewsection">Under 90 minutes?</span> One minute under the mark!
+{% include jaypeghorror.html %}<span class="reviewsection">Under 90 minutes?</span> One minute under the mark!
 Hell yeah!<br/>
 <span class="reviewsection">Do they say the title?</span> Nope, unfortunately no.

 <span class="reviewsection">One sentence review:</span>